Takashiidobe/notes/src/books/the-seven-habits-of-highly-effective-people.md

 Genuine feelings for mutually beneficial solutions should be prioritized over solutions where one party wins a lot and one party wins nothing.

-It\'s important to resolve conflict by allowing both parties to win a little bit at a time.
+It's important to resolve conflict by allowing both parties to win a little bit at a time.

 ## Habit 5: Seek first to understand, then to be understood